 I’m going in the simplest way possible to me, clear up some misconceptions and explain the terms Artificial Intelligence (AI) and Machine Learning (ML), that often seem to be used interchangeably, they are not quite the same things.
 People have the perception that they are, and can sometimes lead to some confusion.

-What is AI and ML
+What are AI and ML

 Let me give you the short answer: